Uncategorized

 I’ve discussed the flood account here The Flood Account and other “unlikely” incidents,

-and the Nephilim Nephilim and “sons of God”- Who are they?
+I discuss the story of the Nephilim in Nephilim and “sons of God”- Who are they?

 [There are some key verses here in Gen 11: #4: …let us make a name for ourselves; otherwise we shall be scattered abroad upon the face of the whole earth.” and the Lord says “this is only the beginning of what they will do; nothing that they propose to do will now be impossible for them.
 Come, let us go down, and confuse their language there, so that they will not understand one another’s speech.”